Hazing Awareness and Prevention Programs

 Employee Reporting Obligation

-Sam’s Law also requires an institution’s employees, student employees, and volunteers to report to a designated authority—“at the first opportunity to do so”—when they have reasonable cause to believe that hazing has occurred or is planned, based on something they observed or credible information they received in the course of their employment or volunteer service.
+RTC employees, student employees, and volunteers must report to a designated authority—“at the first opportunity to do so”—when they have reasonable cause to believe that hazing has occurred or is planned, based on something they observed or credible information they received in the course of their employment or volunteer service.

 Expanded Definition of Hazing

-- recruitment, pledging, admission into, or affiliation with student organizations, which specifically includes athletic teams; and
+• recruitment, initiation, pledging, admission into, or affiliation with student organizations, which specifically includes athletic teams; and

-- acts that are likely to cause harm to someone, including consumption of alcohol, drugs, or other substances that risk physical, psychological, or emotional harm, regardless of a person’s willingness to participate.
+• acts that are likely to cause harm to someone, including consumption of food, liquid, alcohol, drugs, or other substances that risk physical, psychological, or emotional harm, regardless of a person’s willingness to participate.

 Sam’s Law also requires each IHE to: